akshaypal123/akshaypal123/README.md

 ###

 <p align="left">- 🔭 I’m currently working on: implementing quantum algorithms in Python using the Cirq library!
-See my python-quantum-algorithms repository <br><br>- 🌱 I’m currently learning: how computers really work!
+See my python-quantum-algorithms repository <br><br>- 🌱 I’m currently learning: how computers work at the lowest level!
 Via Ben Eater's brilliant 65c02 breadboard computer series (https://eater.net/6502)<br><br>- 💬 Ask me about: my thoughts on the future of quantum computing!<br><br>- 📫 How to reach me: email me at akshay.anu@gmail.com<br><br></p>

 ###